Outdoor Education

 Nights: 2

-Style of camping: Base camping and dormitories
+Base camping (1 night) and dormitories (1 night)

 Venues include